Vedha286/NewsArticlesClassifier/README.md

          Finding a good source to get news articles from as most of the sources/apis were paid

-         Solution: After a lot of research we found 1 api we can use and the free news api provided worked for us.
+         Solution: After a lot of research we found 1 api we can use and the free news api provided, worked for us.